 We helped preserve wetlands and client reputation while installing cables with horizontal drilling tech

-We also protected reputation CEP’s reputation with the public and regulators through proactive communication and management of stakeholder expectations.
+- We also protected CEP’s reputation with the public and regulators through proactive communication and management of stakeholder expectations.

 For more information, contact: